Jill Robb

 Jill Robb AM (1934 – 16 January 2022) was an English-born Australian film producer and executive who worked mostly in Australia.

-Biography
+Early life and education

+Jill Robb was born in England in 1934.

+Career

 Robb began in the film industry as a stand in for Jill Adams on Dust in the Sun (1958).

-Robb was a founding board member of the Australian Film Commission, inaugural CEO of the Victorian Film Corporation (now Film Victoria) and a member of the Film Victoria Board from 1983 to 1989.
+She was a founding board member of the Australian Film Commission, inaugural CEO of the Victorian Film Corporation (later Film Victoria, then VicScreen) and a member of the Film Victoria board from 1983 to 1989.

-Robb served for many years on the Board of the Playbox Theatre Company during the difficult years following the 1984 fire.
+Robb served for many years on the board of the Playbox Theatre Company during the difficult years following the 1984 fire.
 She left at the end of 1989.

+Recognition and honours

-She was made a Member of the Order of Australia in the 2011 Australia Day Honours for "service to the Australian film and television industries as a producer, through executive roles with industry organisations, and as a mentor to emerging filmmakers".
+Robb was made a Member of the Order of Australia in the 2011 Australia Day Honours for "service to the Australian film and television industries as a producer, through executive roles with industry organisations, and as a mentor to emerging filmmakers".

+In 2012, Film Victoria established the Screen Leader Awards, "to recognise screen professionals who've shown leadership through their achievements and a commitment to further developing the industry and nurturing talent".
+These comprised two awards, one of which was the Jill Robb Award for Outstanding Leadership, Achievement and Service to the Victorian Screen Industry.
+In 2013, the Jill Robb Award was awarded to film editor Jill Bilcock.

+Death

-She died on 16 January 2022, at the age of 87.
+Robb died on 16 January 2022, at the age of 87.